Impactful Research

 Learn More

 The Impactful Research Committee advances the College of Education and Health Professions’ impactful research priority and helps foster a culture of research excellence and engagement by providing regular input to the Office of Research and Grant Administration on policies, practices, and professional development opportunities related to research.
-The committee also actively reviews and shares feedback on impactful research priority action items.
+The committee also actively reviews and shares feedback on the impactful research priority action items.
 The members serve a two-year term that can be renewed.
 The Associate Dean for Research, Outreach, and Strategy serves as the chair of the committee.
 The committee meets two to three times per year to advance its mission.

 The members of the Impactful Research Committee are: